smbutterfield/ibmt17-18/_23-pc-set-manipulation/a1-ex-mod12transnormform.md

 From this, it is obvious that you can eliminate the last arrangement, but how do you choose between the first two which both have an outer interval of 7 (P5)?
 In this case, we go to the first tie-breaker of looking at the distance between the lowest pitch and the second highest pitch.
 In the above example, the second interval for the first arrangement is 5 (P4), but the second interval for the second arrangement is only 2(M2).
 In this case the normal form this trichord is (0,2,7).

 Try using this on a more difficult example.
+The following pentachord has multiple ties and will require you to work through multiple levels.
+Remember that each tie is broken by measuring the first pitch against the next closest pitch.
+While working through this, how many permutations in ascending order are there for a this set?
+How does that number relate to the cardinality for any set?

-(1,3,7,t)
+(2,3,5,8,e)